ardriveapp/ardrive-cli/README.md

 ### Dry Run

 An important feature of the ArDrive CLI is the `--dry-run` flag.
-On each command that would write an ArFS entity, there is the option to run it as a dry run.
-This will run all of the steps of a regular ArFS write, but will skip sending the actual transaction:
+On each command that would write an ArFS entity, there is the option to run it as a "dry run".
+This will run all of the steps and print the outputs of a regular ArFS write, but will skip sending the actual transaction:

 ```shell
 ardrive <my-command> <other-options> --dry-run
 ```

-This can be very useful for gathering price estimations or to confirm that you've copy pasted your entity IDs correctly before trying a large upload.
+This can be very useful for gathering price estimations or to confirm that you've copy-pasted your entity IDs correctly before committing to an upload.

 ## Working With Drives